-The gods and goddesses of Ancient Egypt were an integral part of the people's everyday lives.
-It is not surprising then that there were over 2,000 deities in the Egyptian pantheon.
-Some of these deities' names are well known: Isis, Osiris, Horus, Amun, Ra, Hathor, Bastet, Thoth, Anubis, and Ptah while many others less so.
+The gods and goddesses of Ancient Egypt were an integral part of the people's everyday lives for over 3,000 years.
+There were over 2,000 deities in the Egyptian pantheon, many whose names are well known - Isis, Osiris, Horus, Amun, Ra, Hathor, Bastet, Thoth, Anubis, and Ptah among others - but many more less so who were also important.

 The more famous gods became state deities while others were associated with a specific region or, in some cases, a ritual or role.
 The goddess Qebhet, for example, is a little known deity who offered cool water to the souls of the dead as they awaited judgment in the afterlife, and Seshat was the goddess of written words and specific measurements overshadowed by Thoth, the better known god of writing and patron of scribes.